Airport surveillance and broadcast systems: Operation

 After the inputs are collected, the ASSC controller performs automated conflict detecting and alerting using the same human-machine interface as implemented in the 35 ASDE-X sites.
 ASSC is part of ADS-B, which is one of the key elements of the Federal Aviation Administration (FAA) Next Generation Air Transportation System implementation.

 The nine ASSC sites used the Airport Surface Detection Equipment, Model 3 radar (ASDE-3) to provide Airport Movement Area Safety System (AMASS).
 The similar ASDE-X program also used ASDE-3 radar, but the primary difference between ASSC and ASDE-X is that ASSC does not require ASDE-3 input.

 List of airports

-Nine sites have installed or plan to install ASSC by 2017, under a five-year contract awarded to Saab Sensis Corporation in early 2012:
+Nine sites have installed ASSC as of May 2024, under a five-year contract awarded to Saab Sensis Corporation in early 2012: